angelxd84130/NewsClassification/README.md

 ## About The Project

-Want to make a system that can continuously obtain real-world data and apply machine learning to classify after processing.
+The goal is making a system that can continuously obtain real-world data and apply machine learning to classify after processing.
 It is hoped that by continuously and automatically obtaining and training new data, the accuracy of classification can be improved.
-In this project, articles are collected from newsAPI and are in 6 categories: science, general, health, business, entertainment, sports.
+In this project, the following steps were implemented: Data Mining, Data Preprocessing, Data Modeling, Data Training & Testing, and Evaluation.

 Here's why:
 * Real-world data is very complicated and needs to be handled carefully
 * Only by accumulating the amount of data can the accuracy of the training model be improved
 * The training results can be used in the automatic filing and search system of articles

-At present, several supervised learning models are used on the data, and the results are generated to compare the accuracy.
+### Data Mining
+The system collected articles through newsAPI, which are in 6 categories: science, general, health, business, entertainment, sports, and then stored them in a JSON file.
+Due to the limit of loading in that API, the amount of data that can be downloaded for each subject cannot exceed 100 at a time.
+Therefore, by running the system for 7 days to download daily data to increase the amount of data.

+### Data Preprocessing
+Considering that this project uses keywords to distinguish article categories, the system uses the nltk library for natural language processing and the scikit-learn library to build a dictionary.
+First, separate words from the text, and after querying the part of speech of the word, restore the word to a simple form.
+Next, after filter stop words, calculate the flat rate of each word, and record the high-frequency words into the dictionary to facilitate subsequent calculations.

+### Data Modeling
-For supervised learning models: Naive Bayes, Linear Regression, and SVM,
+In this project, 3 supervised learning models are considered: Naive Bayes, SVM, and Linear Regression.
-it uses nltk library to process and lemmatize words and applies scikit-learn to filter stop words before traning models.
 Also, in Naive Bayes model, it considers both unigrams and bigrams at the same time.

+### Data Training & Testing
+Randomly obtain 80% of the training data and 20% of the test data from the JSON file where the data is stored.
-The system for automatically storing articles is working right now to increase the amount of data for training and testing.
+The system trained and predicted the data every day to observe the correlation between the amount of data and the accuracy of the prediction.

-(The API has a download limit of < 100 articles per category)
-It loads daily news articles and then stores them in a JSON file in order to do use Apache Spark to speed up our actions on the data next.
+### Evaluation

 ### Built With